 Notice the first breath when you hug someone.

 Notice the first breath when you settle into a restorative yoga pose.

 Notice the first breath after you exit a meditation or breathing exercise.

-Notice the first breath when you sink into your bed this evening.
+Notice the first breath when you sink into your bed at night.

 What do you observe with your bliss breaths?
 Where do you feel them in the body and how do they make you feel?

 Try this practice again tomorrow and see if there are other moments throughout the day where you experience bliss breaths.